mzeidenberg/fall24_0479_website/content/home/syllabus.md

 Ed is an online system that will be available via Brightspace.
 It has discussion and lessons features that we will be using.
 It is linked from Brightspace.

-The assignments, quizzes, and final will all be implemented in Ed.
+The assignments, quizzes, and final will all be implemented in Ed Lessons.
 The lecture slides will also appear there.

+We will mainly use the discussions feature of Ed to allow students to ask questions outside of class.
+If you have a question about the course material, post it on Ed Discussion so that other students can also see the answer.

 ## Personal Computers and Software

 It is highly encouraged that you bring a laptop to class.
+It is really a necessity, actually.
+Some students have used an iPad or other tablet, but I can't guarantee that this will work.

 I recommend installing [Anaconda](https://www.anaconda.com/) on your machine.
 It installs a lot of useful software for Python-based data analysis and data science.
 I also recommend downloading and installing DataGrip and DB Browser for SQLite.
 The latter is freeware and the former is free to students.
-The IDE I use is
-Visual Studio Code (VS Code), but there are a lot of other good ones out there.
+The IDE I use is Visual Studio Code (VS Code), but there are a lot of other good ones out there.
 I also use Google Colab and JupyterLab for editing Jupyter Notebooks.
 I also sometimes use Spyder, which is good for browsing Pandas dataframes and other Python objects.
 Anaconda installs JupyterLab, Spyder, and VS Code, among other things.

 ## Disability Disclosure Statement